playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 To solve this, we simply need to tell our `AlarmScreen` component to cancel the `setTimeout` when it's no longer rendered.
 Let's look at we can do that with a side effect handler.

-## Unmounting Side Effect Handlers
+## Unmounting

 In our previous code sample, we showed that mounted side effects left unclean will cause bugs in our apps and performance headaches for our users.

-Lets cleanup these side effects using a handler that runs during unmounting.
+Lets cleanup these side effects using a handler that runs during a component's unmounting.
 To do this, we'll use JavaScript's `clearTimeout` to remove any `setTimeout`s that are left unrun:

 ```javascript
 const timeout = setTimeout(() => {